marmohamed/Tahaluf_Task/Part2/README.md

 * Distributed Training:

-It is supported and you can check the arguments for enabling multi gpu/node training but not tested on my machine as I do not have te required resources.
+It is supported and you can check the arguments for enabling multi gpu/node training.

+* Minimal model:

+Regarding the model deployment and the reequirements for minimal model size, we can train any model we want then use model distillation to get a smaller model for deployment.

+It is implemented , add the argument `--use_kd` and specify the teacher model path and the student model type.

+Note: it does not work with mixed precision.